 Why we want you

-We’re looking for one new trustee this year and are particularly keen to hear from people who can bring hands on experience and knowledge of the subjects and issues that we care about.
+We’re looking for new trustees this year and are particularly keen to hear from people who can bring hands on experience and knowledge of the subjects and issues that we care about.

 We’re keen to ensure our board is diverse and represents our whole society.
 We welcome applications from groups which are under-represented in trustee roles and in CPRE, including women, people with a disability and people of colour.
 Ideally you will live in South Yorkshire or the Peak District.